BlackRock Updates Holdings in Dow Chemical (DOW)

-Fintel reports that BlackRock has filed a 13G/A form with the SEC disclosing ownership of 44.90MM shares of Dow Chemical Co.
+Fintel reports that BlackRock has filed a 13G/A form with the SEC disclosing ownership of 34.05MM shares of Dow Chemical Co.
 (The) (DOW).
-This represents 6.4% of the company.
+This represents 6.9% of the company.

-In their previous filing dated February 3, 2022 they reported 36.18MM shares and 7.00% of the company, an increase in shares of 1.84% and a decrease in total ownership of 0.60% (calculated as current - previous percent ownership).
+In their previous filing dated February 1, 2023 they reported 44.90MM shares and 6.40% of the company, a decrease in shares of 24.16% and an increase in total ownership of 0.50% (calculated as current - previous percent ownership).

 Fund Sentiment